panaitescu-paul/Company-Database-Query-Solutions-SQL-2020/README.md

-# SQL Queries - Company Database - 2020
+# Company Database Query Solutions - SQL - 2020

 SQL solutions for 18 Queries, performed on the Company Database.